google/docsy/userguide/content/en/docs/Adding content/print.md

 Individual documentation pages print well from most browsers as the layouts have been styled to omit navigational chrome from the printed output.

 On some sites, it can be useful to enable a "print entire section" feature (as seen in this user guide).
-Selecting this option renders the entire current top-level section (such as Documentation for this page) with all of its child pages and sections in a format suited to printing, complete with a table of contents for the section.
+Selecting this option renders the entire current top-level section (such as Content and Customization for this page) with all of its child pages and sections in a format suited to printing, complete with a table of contents for the section.

 To enable this feature, add the "print" output format in your site's `config.toml` file for the "section" type: